odoo/documentation/content/applications/inventory_and_mrp/inventory/management/inventory_adjustments/cycle_counts.rst

 But for some businesses it's crucial to have an accurate inventory count.

-The goal of cycle counts is to count only what's necessary to keep your stock levels accurate.
+The goal of cycle counts is to count more often at key locations to keep your critical stock levels accurate.

 Configuration
 =============